← Back to SnackScore

 Web search

 When a product is not found in Open Food Facts, SnackScore asks its AI provider to search the public web (for example, the manufacturer's site or a retailer) for that product's real ingredients and nutrition, and shows you the sources it used.
-Only the product name and brand are sent for this lookup - not your photo, identity or history.
+Most web lookups send the product name and brand.
+If those fail and you uploaded a photo, a last-resort photo rescue may also send the product photo so the provider can confirm the exact visible product.
+Your scan history and personal identity are not sent for this lookup.

 Retention